PhilFM/Robust-M-Estimation/pypi_package/README.md

 ### IRLS class: `irls.py`

 Top-level 'IRLS' class.
 Once you have constructed an instance of this class, call the `run()` method to run it.
+This returns `True` on successful convergence, `False` on failure.
+The final model and model reference (see below) are stored in `final_model` and `final_model_ref`, whether the `run()` function succeeds or not.

 Here are the parameters that need to be passed to the `IRLS` class constructor.
 Optional parameters follow.
 - `param_instance` Defines the GNC schedule to be followed by IRLS.
 If GNC is not being used then this can be a `NullParams` instance imported from `null_params.py.
    Should have an internal influence_func_instance